AbFlex® Recombinant Antibodies

 |AbFlex® Bcl6 antibody (rAb)||IgG2a||Human||WB||100 µg||91287||$385||Buy|

 AbFlex® antibodies are recombinant antibodies (rAbs) that have been generated using defined DNA sequences to produce highly specific, reproducible antibodies.
 The unique advantages of the AbFlex® antibody are its flexible labeling and purification options.
 Each AbFlex® antibody contains a Sortase recognition motif (LPXTG) to covalently add fluorophores, enzymatic substrates (HRP, AP...etc), peptides, DNA, drugs or other labels to the antibody in a directed and reproducible manner using our Sortag-IT Labeling Kits.
-Every antibody also contains a 6xHis tag, which can be used with nickel-based purification systems, and an avidin tag sequence for enzymatic biotin conjugation using the biotin ligase, BirA.
+Every antibody also contains a 6xHis Tag, which can be used with nickel-based purification systems, and a Biotinylation Tag sequence for enzymatic biotin conjugation using the biotin ligase, BirA.

 AbFlex® recombinant antibody (rAb) with flexible labeling and purification options.